wlee88/the-movie-db/README.md

 - Handles empty results.
 - Behaviour subject store for keeping track of the user search time - this persists history when the user clicks a movie.
-- Scrolls to the search bar when you press it for an improved mobile experience.
 - Theme color on chrome android.
 - A 404 page.
 - CI/CD pipeline for quick and easy deployment straight to AWS S3.